MikeGillihan/bb-connect-give/readme.txt

 * Download and install using the built in WordPress plugin installer.
 * Activate in the "Plugins" area of your admin by clicking the "Activate" link.
 * No further setup or configuration is necessary.
+* The modules can be found in the Beaver Builder Page Builder under "Give Modules".

 == Frequently Asked Questions ==